 How much does egg freezing cost?

 Costs for egg freezing and storage can vary across fertility clinics.
-At Chelsea Fertility, we offer patients a fee of $9,900 for 20 eggs frozen or four cycles of retrieval (whichever occurs first).
+At Chelsea Fertility, we offer patients a fee of $9,900 for 20 eggs frozen or four cycles (whichever occurs first).
 We also offer a single cycle with one year of storage for $5,500.